-Performance awards are normally payable in April following the year to which the award relates.
-A deferral system is in place for bonuses above £50,000.
-Amounts deferred are paid in 3 equal instalments over a 3-year period.
+The NRC's remit over remuneration matters encompasses Executive Directors, Executive Committee members and Material Risk Takers.
+Performance awards are normally payable in the April following the year to which the award relates.
+A deferral system is in place for performance awards above £50,000; amounts deferred are paid in three equal instalments over a 3-year period.

-No performance awards were paid related to 2019 financial performance.
+No performance awards were paid in relation to 2020 financial performance.

-Material risk takers (MRTs)
+Material risk takers ("MRTs")